randymcbride/LevelingUp/Branching_Before/Branching/README.md

-﻿The problem with the account class is that as we add more flags, it gets harder and harder to test.
+﻿The problem with the AccountBad class is that there are too many different paths the code could take.
-In order to test everything we would need to write more than 10 unit tests.
-Each time requirements change we will need to add more if statements and make the methods longer and longer.
+The branching if statements make the code harder to read, test, and maintain.
+If we could delegate the management of the state of the account to a different class, that would leave the account class to focus on what it was intended to do-- manage the balance.

+The AccountGood class delegates its state management to the IAccountState interface.
+All it does is manage the balance.
+A good indicator that this solution is more object oriented is the fact that we have more than one class, and each class is simple.